Waiting on a War: Composition and lyrics

-The song was described as an "acoustic-driven tune" and "aching ballad" that "explodes with rock fury in the home stretch".
-Most of the song is composed primarily of Grohl singing over an acoustic guitar, bass, and drums, and strings, before building in intensity in its second half, and moving into an energetic, full-band rock sound with electric guitars for the last minute.
-The song was noted to have a more traditional Foo Fighters sound than prior singles from the album.

 Music video

 A music video directed by Paola Kudacki was released for the song on January 19, 2021.
 It features the band performing mixed with cinematic shots of young people whose carefree outlook on life is threatened by ominous-looking adults who have brown paper bags over their heads.

 Reception

 Rolling Stone singled the song out as the standout track on Medicine at Midnight.